 On May 14, 2019 (the "Effective Date"), the Company entered into an Amended and Restated Employment Agreement (the "Employment Agreement") with Mr. Nathanielsz for a term of three years, subject to automatic one-year renewals, at an annual salary of \$400,000 AUD (\$309,313 USD).
-Pursuant to the Employment Agreement, Mr. Nathanielsz was granted options to purchase 0.04 shares of common stock (the "Nathanielsz Options"), with an exercise price per share of \$4,675,000 (110% of the closing market price of the common stock on May 14, 2019 (or \$4,250,000), the date of approval of such grant by the Board), (ii) 0.04 restricted stock units of the Company (the "Initial Nathanielsz RSUs"), and (iii) an additional 0.04 restricted stock units of the Company (the "Additional Nathanielsz RSUs").
-Such options and restricted stock units were granted pursuant to the 2019 Plan approved by the Board on the Effective Date.
+Pursuant to the Employment Agreement, Mr. Nathanielsz was granted options to purchase 0.04 shares of common stock (the "Nathanielsz Options"), with an exercise price per share of \$4,675,000 (110% of the closing market price of the common stock on May 14, 2019 (or \$4,250,000), the date of approval of such grant by the Board), (ii) 0.04 restricted stock units of the Company (the "Initial Nathanielsz RSUs"), and (iii) an additional 0.04 restricted stock units were granted pursuant to the 2019 Plan approved by the Board on the Effective Date.
 The Nathanielsz Options have a term of 10 years from the date of grant.
-The Nathanielsz Options and Additional Nathanielsz RSU's are subject to vesting periods pursuant to the Employment Agreement.
-There are 0.04 vested options and 0.04 restricted stock units that are considered issuable as of June 30, 2023 and 2022.
+The Nathanielsz Options and Additional Nathanielsz RSUs" are subject to vesting periods pursuant to the Employment Agreement.
+There are 0.04 vested options and 0.04 restricted stock units that are considered issuable as of June 30, 2024 and 2023.

 On October 26, 2022, the Company entered into an Amended and Restated Employment Agreement (the "Amended Agreement") with Mr. Nathanielsz, effective as of July 1, 2022, (the "2022 Effective Date").
 The Amended Agreement provides Mr. Nathanielsz with a base salary of \$600,000 AUD (\$414,900 USD) per annum.
 The Company has also agreed to pay Mr. Nathanielsz an annual discretionary bonus in an amount up to 100% of his annual base salary, reduced from 200%, which bonus shall be determined by the Board and based upon the performance of the Company.
-The Amended Agreement has a term of three (3) years from the 2022 Effective Date, with automatic one-year renewal periods unless either party elects not to renew.
+The Amended Agreement has a term of three (3) years from the 2022 Effective Date, with automatic one-year renewal periods unless either party elects not to renew